Trump Turnberry Ailsa Course: Review, Green Fees, Tee Times and Key Info

 Rankings

-The beautiful but testing Trump Turnberry Ailsa Course is the most recent course to have become an Open Championship venue, its first as recently as 1977.
-It’s currently not on the rota, but that is presumably a political decision based on its ownership as there is no doubting that the course itself is a more than worthy venue.
+The beautiful but testing Trump Turnberry Ailsa Course is one of the best links in the UK.
+It became an Open Championship venue in 1977 but is not currently on the rota.
+That is presumably a political decision based on its ownership as there is no doubting that the course itself is a more than worthy venue and deserving of its high status in the Top 100 Golf Courses UK&I. I loved it before the changes, and was even more impressed when I went back to see them a few years ago.

-That first hosting getting on for half a century turned into one of the all-time classics, the Duel in the Sun.
+That first hosting of The Open, almost half a century ago, turned into one of the all-time classics, the Duel in the Sun.
 In the end, Tom Watson just edged it by a single stroke from the great Jack Nicklaus.
 Since then, The Open has been here on three further occasions, and so it was a bold move to subsequently make substantial changes in a quest to improve it further.
 Martin Ebert had made some changes prior to the 2009 Open, and he was called back in but with a far wider remit and greater resources.
-It has now moved on very dramatically since the original post-war restoration by Philip Mackenzie Ross and is of course one of the very best golf courses in Scotland.
+It has now moved on very dramatically since the original post-war restoration by Philip Mackenzie Ross and is one of the very best golf courses in Scotland.

-The most significant and exciting changes this time round were those made by Ebert around the turn.
-This stretch kicks off with a spectacular new par 3, the 9th, which is now a full-length one-shotter along the cliff-edge that must carry over crags and ravines to a the green by the lighthouse.
-Following a halt-time refresher in one of golf’s most amazing halfway houses, the back nine begins with a glorious, snaking par 5.
+The most significant and exciting changes this time round were those made around the turn.
+This stretch kicks off with a spectacular new short hole, the 9th, now deemed to be one of the best par 3s in the world.
+This is a full-length one-shotter along the cliff-edge that must carry over crags and ravines to the green by the lighthouse.
+Following a half-time refresher in one of golf’s most amazing halfway houses, the lighthouse, the back nine begins with a glorious, snaking par 5.
 Again there is a daunting carry over the rocks, and if the wind is howling in from the left, you may well have to aim your drive out to sea!
 The hole then works its way gently right to left along the shore, taking in an enormous bunker some way short.
-This stretch finishes with a another glorious new hole, again a par 3.
+This stretch finishes with another glorious new hole, again a par 3.
 Once more you must flirt with danger all the way on the left.
-This 3-5-3 sequence is a brilliant hat-trick of holes by the sea, taking full advantage of its thrilling location.
+I think that this 3-5-3 sequence by the sea is a brilliant hat-trick of holes, taking full advantage of its thrilling location.

 Ebert’s great work continues all the way to the 18th tee which has been moved up on to the dunes to create a far more impressive climax.
 You now play straight back towards the iconic hotel.
 As you would expect from such a premium set-up, it is presented in immaculate order.
 It is clearly one of the most famous golf courses in Scotland, and while there is also no denying that it is pricey, it is in every respect one of the very best courses in the UK&I.